datacarpentry/image-processing/_episodes/09-contours.md

 Now let us turn our attention to one of the two return values from `cv2.findContours()` that we ignored in the previous section, namely, the *hierarchies*.
-Suppose we change the `cv2.RETR_EXTERNAL` parameter in our contours method call to `cv2.RETR_TREE` instead, so that we will receive all of the contours in the image, instead of just the outermost contours for each image.
+Suppose we change the `cv2.RETR_EXTERNAL` parameter in our contours function call to `cv2.RETR_TREE` instead, so that we will receive all of the contours in the image, instead of just the outermost contours for each image.
 If we draw the resulting contours and color things appropriately, we will see something like this: